Epithelioid hemangioendothelioma: Epidemiology

 It is so rare that only 0.01 percent of the cancer population has it and it affects about 1 person in every 1,000,000 worldwide.
-Around 20 cases are diagnosed in America every year – the cause is unknown.
+Around 90 cases are diagnosed in the United States every year.
 It is unresponsive to any known strain of chemotherapy, making treatment very difficult.

 Society

 There is a Facebook site set up for people with EHE.

 There is also a Registry for patients to enter their medical history.

-CRAVAT Center for Research and Analysis of VAscular Tumors is a website for the EHE community.
+CRAVAT Center for Research and Analysis of Vascular Tumors is a website for the EHE community.
 The EHE Rare Cancer Foundation Australia was established in 2015 by Australians with Epithelioid Hemangioendothelioma (EHE).
 The core objective of the EHE Rare Cancer Foundation Australia is to proactively fundraise in order to support research into this rare cancer in the hope that a maintenance program or cure can be found.

 In 2003 photographer and actress Kris Carr was diagnosed with a stable and low grade version of eHAE.
 Carr has become a success as a 'Wellness Warrior' advocating a vegan lifestyle as a way to avoid and stabilize disease.